radius-project/radius/docs/contributing/contributing-releases/README.md

 1. In the `radius-project/radius` repo, run the [Release verification](https://github.com/radius-project/radius/actions/workflows/release-verification.yaml) workflow.
 Run the workflow from the release branch (format: `release/x.y`) and use the Radius RC release version number being released.

 1. In the `radius-project/docs` repo, run the [Upmerge docs to edge](https://github.com/radius-project/docs/actions/workflows/upmerge.yaml) workflow.
-Run the workflow from the current branch (e.g. if you are working on release `v0.35`, then you'd run this workflow from the `v0.34` branch).
+Run the workflow from the `edge` branch.

    > This workflow will generate a PR which you will need to get approval and merge before proceeding.

 1. In the `radius-project/samples` repo, run the [Upmerge samples to edge](https://github.com/radius-project/samples/actions/workflows/upmerge.yaml) workflow.
-Run the workflow from the current branch (e.g. if you are working on release `v0.35`, then you'd run this workflow from the `v0.34` branch).
+Run the workflow from the `edge` branch.

    > This workflow will generate a PR which you will need to get approval and merge before proceeding.